-As a geology minor in the Department of Geosciences at Western Michigan University, you will learn to apply the principles of all the sciences to the study of the Earth.
+As a geology minor in the Department of Geological and Environmental Sciences at Western Michigan University, you will learn to apply the principles of all the sciences to the study of the Earth.
 The geology minor focuses on fundamental earth systems, including the study of rocks and minerals and rock-forming processes as well as biogeochemical cycles.
 A basic understanding of geology is critical in the search for and responsible use of mineral and groundwater resources.
 Geology minors will have the skills to apply their geologic knowledge to their chosen major.

 You should minor in geology if...

 - You are fascinated by a broad range of sciences.

 - You are interested in groundwater, petroleum or materials exploration.

 - You are interested in deep Earth and/or extra-terrestrial planetary exploration.

 - You are interested in environmental sustainability and climate change.

 The geology minor will train you in the basics of the geosciences, as well as in some fundamental mathematics and chemistry, all of which form the basis for the scientific study of the Earth.
 After completing the required foundation courses, you will choose electives to suit your specific areas of interest.
 For example, you will have the opportunity to study various areas, from climate change to the geology of our national parks.